-The ITTM department at TU-Graz has performed several experimental and numerical studies of TRS aerodynamics.
-For example, Selic et al. [15] studied the effect of tip-leakage on the TRS, Simonassi et al. [16] studied acoustically optimized vanes and Zenz et al. [17] studied TRS-vanes with riblets.
+Fig. 1 Turbine rear structure with implemented outlet guide vanes example, Selic et al. [15] studied the effect of tip leakage on the TRS, Simonassi et al. [16] studied acoustically optimized vanes and Zenz et al. [17] studied TRS vanes with riblets.

-To the authors' knowledge the present work is the first publication of both experimental and numerical results for a state-of-the-art TRS with three different vane types and a 3D polygonal shroud with engine mount bumps.
+To the authors' knowledge, this work is the first publication of both experimental and numerical results for a state-of-the-art TRS with three different vane types and a three-dimensional polygonal shroud with engine mount bumps.